Etheric Studies Glossary of Terms

 F

 Fallacy of Equal Similars: It is illogical to argue that two experiences are equal just because they appear to be similar.
 For instance, a common claim of skeptics is that, since a magician can reproduce the appearance of a particular phenomenon, the phenomenon must be fake.
 In fact, being able to simulate an effect under controlled conditions is not the same at all.
-Making something seem to be levitated using a thin string is not the same as noncontact levitation of an ink pen in good light and before a camera.

 Field: In physics, a field is a space-time region of influence that has a value for each point that is generally related to a common point or potential.
 For instance, a magnet has a field of influence around its poles.
-More conceptually, a field represents a set of elements with common characteristics and with each element having a different value.
+More conceptually, a field represents a set of elements with common characteristics but with each element having a different value.
 See the Etheric Fields Paper.

 G